Inference

 Consider the example:

-You talk about the birth of the Gods; this implies that at one time the Gods did not exist.
-This is just as impious as talking about the death of Gods, for which your colleague was recently sentenced to death.
+You talk about the birth of the gods; this implies that at one time the gods did not exist.
+This is just as impious as talking about the death of gods, for which your colleague was recently sentenced to death.

 3. Pragmatic inference